tedy-art/Data-Structure-and-algorithm/README.md

     (1, "a", True, "b", 23.0)

 <h6>4)Set :-</h6>
-1. Sets are collection of unordered unique element.
+1. Sets are collection of unordered unique element.<br />
-2. Every data element in set must be unique.
+2. Every data element in set must be unique.<br />
-3. The operations are similar to the sets you might.
+3. The operations are similar to the sets you might.<br />
-4. enclosed with {}
+4. enclosed with {}.<br />